 ‘I was smart enough in school but got kicked out (of schools) and that was down to drug addiction and been in bad place in my head and life,’ said Diarmuid.

-Diarmuid is currently studying a Retail Skills course at LYS’ Community Training Centre and on enrolling on an Accountancy Technician course at Limerick College of Further Education.
+Diarmuid is currently studying a Retail Skills course at LYS’ Community Training Centre and plans to enroll in an Accountancy Technician course at Limerick College of Further Education.

-‘After that I’d like to go to UL to studying for a Degree in Accountancy though I’ll still stay involved with the football as I’d like to give back and help others who find themselves in a bad place,’ said Diarmuid.
+‘After that I’d like to go to UL to study for a Degree in Accountancy though I’ll still stay involved with football as I’d like to give back and help others who find themselves in a bad place,’ said Diarmuid.

 LYS would like to congratulate Diarmuid on his success and wish him the inspirational young man the very best in his future.